Peter Brown (ice hockey)

-Peter Brown (born May 21, 1954) is a retired American professional ice hockey defenseman.
+Peter Brown (born May 21, 1954) is an American retired professional ice hockey defenseman.
 He was selected by the Atlanta Flames in the seventh round (118th overall) of the 1974 NHL Entry Draft, and was also selected by the New England Whalers in the third round (43rd overall) of the 1974 WHA Amateur Draft.

 In January 1979, the Toledo Goaldiggers traded Brown to the Fort Wayne Komets in exchange for goaltender Norm LaPointe.